eldronzhou/SDPR/README.md

 SDPR -h
 ```

-SDPR provides two functions: (1) estimating and paritioning of the reference LD matrix (2) perform MCMC to obtain estimated effect sizes for each SNP.
+SDPR provides two functions: (1) estimating and paritioning of the reference LD matrix (2) perform MCMC to estimate the posterior effect sizes for each SNP.
 The example usage is:

 ```bash
 # make the refernce